-NS&I Premium bond for children
+NS&I Premium Bonds for children

-Buying premium bonds as gifts for children has long been popular with parents and other family members.
+Buying Premium Bonds as gifts for children has long been popular with parents and other family members.
 Holders of Premium Bonds are entered into a monthly prize draw, giving them the opportunity to win between £25 to £1 million, tax-free.

 |Max. investment||Potential growth||Capital at risk|

-|Children's savings account||£100 per month in year 1||Higher interest rate in 1st year, then lower variable rate||No|
+|Children's savings account||Usually £100 per month in year 1||Higher interest rate in 1st year, then lower variable rate||No|

 |Cash Junior ISA||£9,000 per tax year||Variable interest rate||No|